Vermont’s Early or Absentee Voting Process

 Military and Overseas Voter Absentee Ballot Requests

-To register to vote and request an absentee ballot using our Military and Overseas Voter Portal, please visit the Portal.
+To register to vote and request an absentee ballot using the My Voter Page, click on the link.

 For more voting information for military and/or overseas voters, please visit the Federal Voting Assistance Program.